athenamelia/athenamelia.github.io/_pages/research.md

 Simulating wave propagation with physics-informed neural networks models
 ---
-In summer 2021, I had the opportunity to participate in the [RIPS](https://www.ipam.ucla.edu/programs/student-research-programs/research-in-industrial-projects-for-students-rips-2024-los-angeles/) program at Institute for Pure and Applied Mathematics ([IPAM](https://www.ipam.ucla.edu/)), an NSF Math Institute at UCLA.
-I was assigned in a team of five working under the supervision of [Dr. Laurent White](https://scholar.google.com/citations?user=Q_ieoIsAAAAJ&hl=en) and [Dr. Kyung Ha](https://kyung-ha.gitlab.io/website/) to develop physics-informed neural networks ([PINN](https://towardsdatascience.com/physics-informed-neural-networks-pinns-an-intuitive-guide-fff138069563?gi=5ad447efc0df)) to simulate wave propagation with computational efficiency.
+In summer 2021, I had the opportunity to participate in the [RIPS](https://www.ipam.ucla.edu/programs/student-research-programs/research-in-industrial-projects-for-students-rips-2024-los-angeles/) program at [Institute for Pure and Applied Mathematics](https://www.ipam.ucla.edu/), an NSF Math Institute at UCLA.
+I was assigned in a team of five working under the supervision of Dr. Laurent White and Dr. Kyung Ha to develop physics-informed neural networks ([PINN](https://towardsdatascience.com/physics-informed-neural-networks-pinns-an-intuitive-guide-fff138069563?gi=5ad447efc0df)) to simulate wave propagation with computational efficiency.
 Our project was sponsored by Advanced Micro Devices Inc. ([AMD](https://www.amd.com/en.html)).

 Machine learning surrogate models are widely used for engineering applications thanks to the attractive computational efficiency property.
 However, these models suffer from a lack of extrapolation accuracy.
 To design an optimal network architecture to simulate wave, we embedded physics constraints, ie. PDEs of the wave equation and initial/boundary conditions, into the loss function for regularization.
 In addition, we sampled unlabeled input values for model training to reduce the cost of data acquisition, and extrapolated in time for acoustic wave and in space from different source locations.
 We presented our work at the RIPS symposium, the AMD headquarter in Santa Clara, and the Joint Mathematics Meeting 2021.